 (8) “District” means any city, county, exempted village, local, joint vocational, or cooperative education school district as classified pursuant to section 3311.01 of the Revised Code or any public community school as classified pursuant to section 3314.01 of the Revised Code.

-(9) “Electronic format” means a method of organizing data elements which enables data generated by one computer system to be read and used by another computer system without further human adjustment or modification of the transfer medium.
+(9) "Electronic format" means a method of organizing data elements that enables data generated by one computer system to be read and used by another computer system without further human adjustment or modification of the transfer medium.

-10) “Electronic mail” (email) means a paperless method of communicating and storing messages using a computer or a network of computers.
+(10) "Electronic mail" (email ) means a paperless method of communicating and storing messages using a computer or a network of computers.

 (11) “Electronic networking” means a data communication configuration in which two or more devices are connected to enable information transfer.
 Such a configuration permits the electronic linkage of computer systems over a large geographic area.